turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 Then delete the commented out lines in the `Confirmation` classes.

-## Writing a stand-alone notification service
+## Writing a Stand-Alone Notification Service

-We don't need all of rails to send emails.
+We don't need all of Rails to send emails.
 We can create a small, stand-alone Ruby project that listens to the Redis channel and sends emails when events arrive.

 ### Project Structure

-We'll just call this project `notifications`, but in real life we would probably be named by going to [wordoid.com](http://wordoid.com) and finding something clever-sounding.
+We'll call this project `notifications`, but in real life we would probably be named by going to [wordoid.com](http://wordoid.com) and finding something clever-sounding.

-We'll start with an idiomatic ruby project structure where any real library code will end up namespaced under `Notifications`.
+We'll start with an idiomatic Ruby project structure where any real library code will end up namespaced under `Notifications`.